backtosq1/Swiftly/README.md

 ## Features

+Of course, it isn't that simple.
+Swiftly has many features that makes notetaking so fast:

 - **Global hotkeys** — capture a note (`⌥Space`) or view all notes (`⌥⇧Space`) from any app, any time.
 Both shortcuts are fully customizable.
 - **Floating panel** — appears above all windows, auto-focused and ready to type.
 No clicking required.
 - **Plain text storage** — notes are saved as `.txt` files (one per note, named by timestamp) in a folder you choose.
 No database, no proprietary format.
 Default location: `~/Documents/Swiftly/`.
 - **Notes browser** — searchable list of all saved notes with full-text search, inline expansion, copy, and delete.
+- **MarkDown support** - MarkDown strings are beautifully auto-formatted.
+- **Smart autocomplete** - After saving a note, typing similar words in a new note makes an inline gray ghost suggestion appear.
+Can be turned off in Settings.
 - **Configurable storage path** — change where notes are stored via Settings.
 - **Launch at Login** — optional, toggled in Settings.
 - **No dependencies** — pure Swift, SwiftUI, and AppKit.
 No third-party packages.